-#UCFBusiness works under the idea that there are many benefits to taking a more proactive approach to choosing a career and has designed a curriculum and programs to help you land your next opportunity (e.g., job, business start-up, graduate school) before you leave UCF.
+UCF College of Business promotes a proactive approach to choosing a major and ultimately a career by designing a curriculum and programs to help you land your next opportunity (e.g., internship, job, business start-up, graduate school, etc.) before you leave UCF.

 Figuring out what you want to do with your one precious life is a challenging task.
 There are many possibilities and sorting through them is a daunting task.
 Many business school students come to us with “fuzzy goals” and hope to narrow their choices as they go through their college years.
 The problem with this approach is that a late change in your area of study can greatly delay your time to graduation and leave you with gaps in your experience and skill sets as you leave college and enter the marketplace.

-- Complete the Business Common Program Prerequisites (CPP) with a grade of C or better.
+- Completion of the Business Common Program Prerequisites with a grade of C or better

 - MAC 1105 College Algebra